wolfuoa/VHDL-Autocorrelator/README.md

 - `testbench_corasp` testbench the Autocorrelation ASP.

+> [!IMPORTANT]
+> For more comprehensive overview of Autocorrelator, refer to the HMPSoC testbenches in the G4 submission, where CORE-ASP is integrated with the rest of the components.

 > [!NOTE]
 > All scripts have the intended configuration automated, feel free to tinker with the waves and runtime